hruzgar/artemis-dl/README.md

 - Generate html file for exercises
    - TODO: copy custom_css inside html file.
 Rename and copy to exercise folder.
    - Possible obstacles: html file might get too big.
+- Download Quizzes
+   - Currently quizzes are directly skipped if found.
 # 🙋‍♀️FAQ
 ### Which courses are supported?
 Currently only 2 courses are officially supported.
 These are: